MarkusHohle/Matlab/README.md

 # Matlab
 Pattern formation, diffusion reaction, Bayesian

-Set of Matlab codes from various lectures
+Set of Matlab codes from various lectures.
+For mathematical background and details: see Lecture Notes.pdf

 # Bayesian Statistics